Skip to content

 • Don't expect moves to continue strongly outside kill zones

-Common Kill Zone Mistakes
+What Common Kill Zone Mistakes Should You Avoid?

 1. Trading outside kill zones - Price moves happen outside kill zones too, but they're less reliable.
 Stick to the high-probability windows.